 Thanks to the featured blogs for sharing their photos!

 Let quinoa be a bed for whatever fresh veggies you need to use up.
 Tomato, cucumber, onion and fresh herbs usually feature in this dish, but honestly, whatever veggies you have will be great.
 You could even top with an overeasy egg to make it a filling meal.
 While the flavor profile will change, you could also experiment with onion and garlic powder and dried herbs.
-Head over to Babaganosh.org for a recipe for a quick lemon dressing recipe that will bring your use-it-up tabbouleh to life.
+Head over to Babaganosh.org for a quick lemon dressing recipe that will bring your use-it-up tabbouleh to life.